omarrida/laravel-scribe/README.md

 - URI
 - HTTP Method
 - Validation rules from `FormRequest`
-- WIP on sample responses!
+- Some sample responses for unauthed GET and POST requests.
+- Few sample responses for authed GET and POST requests.

 > Scribe tries to find the validation rules by reflecting on the controller method associated with the route and looking for a custom `FormRequest` in the typehint.
 If it finds one, it will call the `rules()` method on it and parse the return array of validation rules.